umairrafique85/functional-javascript-exercises/README.md

 ## My solutions to functional Javascript exercises assigned during training at Marketlytics

 First time learned JavaScript from CodeAcademy.
-And NOT fucking adequate to do complete these exercises.
+And NOT fucking adequate to complete these exercises.